vedantsundar/vedantsundar.github.io/content/projects/historicalpaper2/index.md

 ---
-title: "The Fight for *Purna Swaraj*: How the Round Table Conferences Paved the Way for Indian Independence"
+title: "The Fight for Purna Swaraj: How the Round Table Conferences Paved the Way for Indian Independence"
 date: 2022-03-25
 weight: 4
 links: